Let’s talk about social media anxiety disorder.

 ♡ Be selective with who & what to follow on social media.

 Time to do some spring cleaning!
-And, I don’t mean in the house.
+And, we don’t mean in the house.

 And, if any of your followers have the audacity to leave negative comments, don’t be afraid to HIT THAT BLOCK BUTTON so quick they won’t even know what happened.